RTEMS/rtems-docs/user/hardware/targets.rst

 =======
 .. index:: Targets

-Hardware that can run RTEMS is often referred to as a *target* because RTEMS is specifically aimed at that hardware or target.
+*Target hardware* that can run RTEMS is often referred to simply as the *target* because RTEMS is specifically aimed at that target hardware.
 An RTEMS executable is statically linked and executes in a single address space on the target hardware.
 A statically linked executable means the RTEMS Kernel, drivers, third party packages and application code is linked into a single executable image.
-A single address space means no virtual memory and no memory protected process address space is running within the RTEMS arena and the RTEMS Kernel, drivers and application have unprotected access to the whole address space and all hardware.
+A single address space means no virtual memory and no memory protected process address space is running within the RTEMS arena and the RTEMS executive, drivers and application have unprotected access to the whole address space and all hardware.

-Target hardware supported by RTEMS has a Board Support Package or BSP.
+Target hardware supported by RTEMS has a :ref:`Board Support Package <BSPs>` or BSP.
 A BSP is a specific instance of an RTEMS architecture that allows the creation of an RTEMS executable.
 You can view the layering as:

 .. comment Build image with:
 .. comment  aafigure hw-layers.txt --textual --type png --option